 - In Kingdom Hearts II, each of Sora's Drive Forms (whose useful bonuses are often carried over to normal play) are leveled up by defeating specific enemies, or by fighting in specific ways.
 Sora's Summons also have levels increased in the same way, though this "summon level" is shared by the summons instead of separate.

-- In Mass Effect 2 and 3 you can evolve Shepard's and his/her squad's powers when you upgrade them all the way.
+- In Mass Effect 2 and 3 you can evolve Shepard's and his/her squad's powers when you upgrade them all the way (the last three tiers in the latter).
 The choice is usually along the lines of either more damage or a wider area of effect.

 - In Legend of Mana, all special abilities and even most basic combat techniques were learned by using other basic combat abilities.
 Some of these made sense, such as combining Crouch and Dash to slide forward, and could even be done simply by using both of those techniques at the same time even before Slide is mastered.
 In other cases, this becomes rather random, with Jump teaching you how to create a black hole with your staff.

 - Characters' Deathblows (special attack combos) in Xenogears are learned by using regular attacks in different orders during combat a number of times.

 - All of the 'Killing Blow' special attacks in Star Ocean: The Second Story could be enhanced by using them repeatedly in combat, leveling up into stronger, and often more spectacular, versions.
 The sheer number of Killing Blows available, and the number of levels many of them could be trained to, meant that without serious grinding, only your most favored attacks would ever get to the highest level.

 - Unfortunately, some of them level themselves into Awesome but Impractical territory, namely Claude's Head Splitter.
 From being a Death From Above attack to being completely useless, after the spin is added it almost never hits.